wakululuu/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list roles.
-2. McScheduler shows a list of roles.
+1. McScheduler shows a list of roles.
-3. User requests to delete the role at the specific position on the roles' list.
+2. User requests to delete the role at the specific position on the roles' list.
-4. McScheduler deletes the role.
+3. McScheduler deletes the role.

    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list of roles is empty.

   Use case ends.

-* 3a.
+* 2a.
 The role index given is invalid.

-    * 3a1.
+    * 2a1.
 McScheduler shows an error message.

-        Use case resumes at step 2.
+        Use case resumes at step 1.

 #### Use case: Edit an existing role in the McScheduler (UC-014)

 **MSS**

-1. User requests to list roles.
-2. McScheduler shows a list of roles.
+1. McScheduler shows a list of roles.
-3. User requests to edit a role at a specific position on the roles' list.
+2. User requests to edit a role at a specific position on the roles' list.
-4. McScheduler edits the role.
+3. McScheduler edits the role.

    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list of roles is empty.

   Use case ends.

-* 3a.
+* 2a.
 The role index given is invalid.

-    * 3a1.
+    * 2a1.
 McScheduler shows an error message.

-        Use case resumes at step 2.
+        Use case resumes at step 1.

-* 3b.
+* 2b.
 The new role name contains non-alphanumeric characters.

-    * 3b1.
+    * 2b1.
 McScheduler shows an error message.

-        Use case resumes at step 2.
+        Use case resumes at step 1.

 #### Use case: Take leave for a worker for a given shift (UC-015)